 The founders of our government believed that "truth" would only be found through an adversarial process where one side presented its case, the other side had the opportunity to poke holes in the story, and vice versa.
 Our democracy is based, in part, on this adversarial system called generically "litigation."
 Litigation is how our justice system settles controversies or disputes between and among persons, organizations, and the State.
-There are many rules, regulations, courts, tribunals and hearing venues, where we all, at some time in our lives, have our disputes settled through mediation, arbitration, trial or other resolution, including judgment.
+Our White Plains civil litigation lawyers recognize that there are many rules, regulations, courts, tribunals and hearing venues, where we all, at some time in our lives, have our disputes settled through mediation, arbitration, trial or other resolution, including judgment.

 When the case is first started, litigation refers to the pleadings and discovery phase which may take place outside the hearing of any tribunal, court, or judge.
 Often parties will exchange papers or other documents, ask deposition questions, and hire various professionals to help learn the claims being made, explain the factual issues in the case, or simply to show the other side that their position is not factually or legally viable.
 Both sides develop the theme of their case through the use of various procedures designed to foster full disclosure of relevant facts.